A guide to Whovinan filming locations across quintessential London.

 To end the evening, I recommend cocktails at one of London's finest - The Fumior.
 Located inside Claridges and easily missed thanks to its discreet door.
 The hotel is a minute walk away from the Time Fracture production on South Molton Street.

-If you desire a private tour or specific itinerary planned, with lunch & dinner reservations, carriages the option of personal photographs, please contact me on: firstname.lastname@example.org
+If you desire a private tour with an itinerary with lunch & dinner reservations, carriages the option of family vacation portraits, contact me on: firstname.lastname@example.org